-Let’s say this is not an essay but a fictional story.
-I was very pleased that good friend of mine, who happens to be a catholic monk and Jungian psychoanalyst, accepted to be the god-father of my son.
-Since he lives somewhat remote on the country side side – you guessed it, his home is a monastery – I picked him up on the day of the confirmation.
+Let’s say this is not an essay, but a fictional story.
+I was very pleased, that good friend of mine, who happens to be a catholic monk and Jungian psychoanalyst, accepted to be the god-father of my son.
+Since he lives somewhat remote on the country side – you guessed it, his home is a monastery – I picked him up on the day of the confirmation.
 I wanted also to show my appreciation.
 During the car ride, we discussed the contribution of women in psychoanalytic realm particularly C.G.
 Jung and women.
 I tested a little bit my upcoming article regarding Sabina Spielrein, and from there the conversation wandered to the subject Toni Wolff and Female Archetypes.
-We agreed that she had written the most concise essay on the Anima, besides the two essays Emma Jung’s “Animus and Anima”, a work, he said, still widely used by psychoanalysts.
+We agreed, that she had written the most concise essay on the Anima, besides the two essays Emma Jung’s “Animus and Anima”, a work, he said, still widely used by psychoanalysts.
 C.G.
 Jung developed the idea of the Anima and Animus from his analytical practice and from examining his own psychology.
-Jung recognized that there is an inferior feminine orientation in the male psyche which he named the Anima, from the Latin word for spirit, and an inferior masculine orientation in the female psyche which he called the Animus.
+Jung recognized, that there is an inferior feminine orientation in the male psyche which he named the Anima, from the Latin word for spirit, and an inferior masculine orientation in the female psyche which he called the Animus.

-Beside circle of women analysts and writers, like Jolande Jacobi, Aniela Jaffe, and Marie Louise Von Franz, five key women played an important role in Jung’s life and the generation of his theory.
+Beside the circle of women analysts and writers, like Jolande Jacobi, Aniela Jaffe, and Marie Louise Von Franz, five key women played an important role in Jung’s life and the generation of his theory.
 They are Jung’s mother, his cousin Hélène Preiswerk (the first patient), Sabina Spielrein (the first patient in analysis), Emma Jung (his wife) and Toni Wolff his long-time collaborator (and almost minor wife).
 They were Medial Woman deeply embedded in Jung’s emotional life.
 By inductive intuition, he moved from specific observations to broader generalizations and theories.
 Jung’s women shaped his ideas by Memories, Dreams and Reflections, particularly Sabina Spielrein, his prototype of an Anima.
 Revelation of their psyches (Sabina and Toni began as patients), and Jung’s own during the crisis years gave way to The Red Book and theory.
 What crucially distinguishes Jung from much of the psychiatric practice surrounding him (especially Freud) was his refusal to regard spontaneous unconscious phenomena as pathological.
 Men by nature are more normally dualistic predisposed (formative ability and instinctive impulsiveness), thus their cultural achievements more determined by the intellect or spirit.
 There conscious attitude and coping with the reality are therefore usually based on the most differentiated function.
 However, Jung certainly worked empiric with two functions, “thinking” and intuition.

 According to Toni Wolff, women are inherently more conditioned by their soul, so her spirit and sexuality is rooted in the he psychical dimension.
 Their consciousness is therefore more comprehensive and holistic, but less defined.